CCI-Bonn/HD-SEQ-ID/README.md

 up to 249 institutions  and included a broad range of MR hardware and acquisition parameters, pathologies or treatment-induced tissue alterations.
 We used 80% of data for training and validation and 20% for testing.

-- HD-SEQ-ID was trained with following braim MRI sequence types:  precontrast T1-w (T1), postcontrast T1-w (CT1), T2-w (T2), fluid-attenuated inversion recovery (FLAIR), susceptibility weighted imaging (SWI), apparent diffusion coefficient (ADC), diffusion weighted imaging with low b-values (Low-B-DWI) and high b-vlaues (High-B-DWI).
+- HD-SEQ-ID was trained with following braim MRI sequence types:  precontrast T1-w (T1), postcontrast T1-w (CT1), T2-w (T2), fluid-attenuated inversion recovery (FLAIR), susceptibility weighted imaging (SWI), apparent diffusion coefficient (ADC), diffusion weighted imaging with low b-values (Low-B-DWI) and high b-vlaues (High-B-DWI), T2* and DSC-related sequence types (T2star-DSCrelated) including different perfusion parameters such as CBV, CBVc, CBF, TTP, K2, MTT, TMAX.
+TTP.
+The "T2star-DSCrelated" class cannot differentiate between separate perfusion parameters.

-- HD-SEQ-ID can identify 8 differents cMRI classes from raw NIfTI files and raneme the file automatically.
+- HD-SEQ-ID can identify 9 differents cMRI classes from raw NIfTI files and raneme the file automatically.
+Sequence types that are not included in the training, e.g. time of flight angiography (TOF), are going to be assigned to one of the 9 classes wrongly, we therefore strongly encourage to use our model on tumor protocols, and compare the output predictions prior to further analysis.

 - HD-SEQ-ID outperformed most publicly available brain extraction algorithms (see Mahmutoglu et al. 2023).